MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-prepare.md

     - eks-to-aks
 ---

-# Prepare to Deploy Web Application Workload to Azure
+# Prepare to deploy web application workload to Azure

 This article provides a comprehensive guide on how to deploy a robust and production-ready infrastructure to facilitate the hosting, protection, scaling, and monitoring of a web application on the Azure platform.